alexjlockwood/kyrie/README.md

     }
 ```

+## Useful links

+- Check out [the blog post](https://www.androiddesignpatterns.com/2018/03/introducing-kyrie-animated-vector-drawables.html) for the motivation behind the library.
+- Take a look at the [sample application](https://github.com/alexjlockwood/kyrie/tree/master/sample) for some example usages.
-Check out the [documentation][documentation] for a listing of all supported `Animation`s and `Node`s that can be used when constructing `KyrieDrawable`s programatically.
-Also check out the [source code][kotlin-dsl-source-code] for a listing of all supported Kotlin-specific features that Kyrie provides.
+- Check out the [documentation][documentation] for a listing of all supported `Animation`s and `Node`s that can be used when constructing `KyrieDrawable`s programatically.
+- Check out the [source code][kotlin-dsl-source-code] for a complete listing of the Kotlin-specific features Kyrie provides.

 ## Dependency